-All music majors, except keyboard principals, must pass the piano competency test (the final exam for MUS 123).
+All music majors, except keyboard principals, must pass the piano proficiency test.
 The level in which a student begins in Class Piano is determined by a test before initial registration.
-Students who have not passed the competency exam after completing MUS 123 must register for APM 124 until the exam is passed.
+Students who have not passed the proficiency exam after completing MUS 123 must register for APM 124 until the proficiency exam is passed.

-Voice students must take MUS 108 and MUS 109 (Vocal Diction I and II).
+Voice principals must take MUS 215 and MUS 216 (Vocal Diction I and II).